The Getting Started Guide

 1. Item A

-The yellow circle means you’ll earn the most karma points for critiques of this work, because it’s currently in a spotlight.
-The Main Spotlight is the easiest way to find works that award the most karma points for critiques.
+The yellow circle means the work is in a spotlight, and that you’ll earn the most karma points for critiques of this work.
+The Main Spotlight is the easiest way to find works that award the most karma points for critiques, but there are other spotlights that may award points based on certain conditions.

 The bottom of a critique box at Scribophile.